-Next, the Fig. 4 shows the results obtained for the execution of 10 batches with this strategy using up to 10 processors, with a radius between one and four.
+Next, the Fig. 5 shows the results obtained for the execution of 10 batches with this strategy using up to 10 processors, with a radius between one and four.
 With a small radius, as the number of processors is increased the cost is reduced, but with a bigger radius this behavior changes, due the processors has to explore a bigger space to find the answers.

 In this strategy, as in the previous one, it is not necessary to send and to receive messages during the search process over the tree, because each processor works using the tree stored in its own memory locally.
 Communication only exists at the beginning of the search operation, when the queries are sent to the processors.
 But contrary to the previous case, the communication is bigger, because the queries are sent to the machines (broadcast).
-The goal of using a random distribution of the database, is to minimize the unbalance presented during the queries search, since the number of distances computations in each processor will depend on the data that it has received to build its SAT tree, and on the query that is being processed.
+The goal of using a random distribution of the database, is to minimize the unbalance presented during the queries search, since the number of distances computations in each pro-